ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 1. For which scenario could Trey apply automated machine learning?
 Why?

 While automated machine learning could be applied to both scenarios, the significant additional data preparation required for text classification means that automated machine learning could not be applied outright.
-However, for the the time-series battery lifecycle data they could directly use the automated machine learning capabilities of Azure Machine Learning service to create a forecast model.
+However, for the time-series battery lifecycle data they could directly use the automated machine learning capabilities of Azure Machine Learning service to create a forecast model.

 2. How could they use automated machine learning with Azure Databricks?